jpritikin/ddal/docs/index.md

 We hope to ally with Prisons Guards Against Drug Legalization (PGADL) to oppose drug legalization.
 Please reach out to us.

-In a scenario of blanket legalization, drug could increase.
+In a scenario of blanket legalization,
+* Drug use could increase.
 Currently, some people refrain from using because the substances are illegal, buyers fear law enforcement, or buyers doubt the quality of available product sold in the shadows by criminals.
 However, as drug dealers, we can't capitalize on the increase in usage because we're no longer the suppliers.
 Support your local drug dealer; help us avoid going out of business.

-In a scenario of blanket legalization, drug could decrease because tax collection from legal drug sales could be directed toward treatment and rehabilitation programs.
+* Drug could decrease because tax collection from legal drug sales could be directed toward treatment and rehabilitation programs.
 This is really the worst possible outcome.
 Not only are we cut out of the cash flow as drug suppliers,